CSE1300/TI1306 - Reasoning and Logic

 This course is about elementary theory of: Finite State Machines, Regular Languages, Regular Expressions, the Pumping Lemma for regular languages, Pushdown Automata and their associated Context Free Languages, Context Free Grammars, Chomsky Normal Form for these grammars, Turing Machines (deterministic and non-deterministic), the notions of Turing-recognisable languages and decidable languages, countable and uncountable sets, Cantor's diagonalisation method, reduction and reduction techniques, undecidable languages and non-Turingrecognisable languages.

-The current master courses offered by our group are the following (also see the study guide for more detailed information):
+The current master courses offered by our group are the following (also see the study guide for more detailed information and the Course Guidelines Research Groups - booklet for details on the requirements):

-- Advanced Algorithms (IN4301) by Karen Aardal, Mathijs de Weerdt, and Neil Yorke-Smith
+- Advanced Algorithms (IN4301) by Karen Aardal, Mathijs de Weerdt

 - Intelligent Decision Making Project (CS4210-B) coordinated by Matthijs Spaan (while we offer no separate seminar course, you may use this as a seminar in your programme)